HAL Airport: History

 Bangalore's IT and other industries continued to flourish, driving passenger counts further up as the decade progressed.
 Air Deccan established its first base at the HAL airport upon starting operations in 2003.
 Two years later, Bangalore ranked third on the list of the busiest airports in India with respect to domestic operations, and more international travellers were arriving as well.
 Carriers like British Airways and Air France, which began service to the city in the same week, contributed to this growth.
 In 2006, HAL complained that the booming civilian operations were hindering the company's activities, which ranged from flying sorties to evaluating aircraft prototypes.
 In fact, over the past fiscal year the airport had operated at about 1.6 times its capacity of 3.5 million passengers per year.

 Meanwhile, a private company called Bangalore International Airport Limited (BIAL) signed a concession agreement with the state and national governments to erect a new, much larger airport.
 In 2005, BIAL started construction at a site 30 km from the downtown area of the city in the suburb of Devanahalli.
 Similar to the memorandum that the original consortium had signed in the 1990s, the contract barred commercial flights from operating at the HAL airport for 25 years after the new airfield opened.

 The large amount of traffic placed great strain on the HAL airport, creating congested terminals and overflowing parking lots.
 Additionally, since the tarmac had only eight parking stands for passenger aircraft, the high number of flights was producing delays.
 As the new airport would not be ready for another few years, the AAI attempted to improve the present situation in different ways.
 Worried about the dangers of a crowded airspace, officials requested domestic airlines to consider discontinuing the addition of flights and operating fewer services during the busiest hours.
 The airports authority also collaborated with HAL to construct extra parking bays, and by late 2006 it had finished enlarging the two terminals, thereby raising the yearly capacity by 800,000 people.
 The airport remained significantly busy in the meantime.
 10 domestic airlines and 11 foreign carriers were serving it in 2007, and greater than 10 million passengers passed through the terminals in the 2007–2008 fiscal year.
-In April 2008, Air Mauritius added Bangalore's first route to Africa.
-Using Airbus A330 equipment, it flew to Port Louis via Chennai, while the return service was direct.
+In April 2008, Air Mauritius added a route to Bangalore using Airbus A330 aircraft.
+The flight from Bangalore to Port Louis operated via Chennai, while the inbound one was direct.